 — The Velocity Gurus @ Workboard

 P.S.
-Workboard is a great way to communicate goals, define workstreams, assign deliverables, and automate status reporting – you’ll have a structured execution model and real transparency with less effort from everyone.
-You can try it or learn more here.
+Workboard is a great way to communicate OKRs, define workstreams, assign deliverables, and automate status reporting – you’ll have a structured execution model and real transparency with less effort from everyone.
+You can learn more here.